jamie-taylor-rjj/Podcast-FAQs/guest-faq.md

 when he flubs a sentence or falls over his words.
 The "better" version of the sentence is used in the final cut of the episode, and the same respect will be offered to you.

 ### Advice for the Best Sounding Recording

+tl;dr -> anything that you can hear will be picked up by the microphone; any seat shuffling, desk banging, eating, or other people (or pets) in the room with you.
+These things can be removed from the final recording, but it will substantially increase editing time.
+It would normally take around 90 minutes to edit a 30 minute block of audio, with extra background sounds this will increase three to tend fold - so a 30 minute block of audio could take upwards of 900 minutes to edit.

+The simple rule of:

+> garbage audio in will equal garbage audio out

+is worth remembering.

 Whilst we will work to the best of our abilities when editing the recording, we ask that you take a few steps to ensure that the recording is of the highest quality possible: